spookylukey/django-views-the-right-way/source/thepattern.rst

 **Boilerplate reduction should only ever be about noise reduction, not typing reduction.**

+For example, if we wanted, we could reduce the “repetition” of having ``request`` as an argument to each view function using threadlocals and an import.
+We could go further, and remove the import using some magic like web.py does.
+But `we recognise this as a bad idea
+<https://youtu.be/S0No2zSJmks?t=1716>`_, because it reduces clarity.
+Those
+functions have ``request`` as an argument because it is an argument.
+Making it an implicit one, instead of an explicit one, would not help clarity.

 With that in mind, let's do a comparison.
 The CBV equivalent to the view I wrote above is as follows: